What Is Premises Liability?

 - Faulty railings

 - Poor lighting

 If you have suffered a slip-and-fall accident, the insurance company for the negligent party often will claim the accident was your fault.
 The insurance company will often argue that you should have seen and/or avoided the hazardous condition on the property.
 Our attorneys have the skill and resources to thoroughly investigate your case to determine the actual cause of the accident and who was at fault.

 Let Us Help You

 If you or someone close to you has suffered a personal injury on someone else’s property, we are here to help.
-Contact our Carmel office today online or by phone at 317-669-9445 for a free consultation with one of our partners.
+Contact our Indianapolis office today online or by phone at 317-669-9445 for a free consultation with one of our partners.